Last Modified: September 27, 2021

 8. AUDIT, CERTIFICATION

-a.
-Supervisory Authority Audit.
-If a Supervisory Authority requires an audit of the data processing facilities from which the Processor processes Personal Data in order to ascertain or monitor compliance with Data Protection Requirements, the Processor will cooperate with such audit.
+If a Supervisory Authority requires an audit of the data processing facilities from which the Processor processes Personal Data in order to ascertain or monitor compliance with Data Protection Laws, the Processor will cooperate with such audit.
 The Controller will reimburse the Processor for its reasonable expenses incurred to cooperate with the audit, unless such audit reveals the Processor’s noncompliance with this DPA.

-b.
-Processor Certification.The Processor must, upon the Controller’s request (not to exceed one request per calendar year) by email (where HubSpot is the Processor, such emails shall be sent to firstname.lastname@example.org; where Partner is the Processor, Partner shall establish and provide to HubSpot upon request a single point of contact for email correspondence regarding data protection), certify compliance with this DPA in writing.10.
+The Processor must, upon the Controller’s request (not to exceed one request per calendar year) by email (where HubSpot is the Processor, such emails shall be sent to firstname.lastname@example.org; where Partner is the Processor, Partner shall establish and provide to HubSpot upon request a single point of contact for email correspondence regarding data protection), certify compliance with this DPA in writing.10.
 DATA RETURN AND DELETION

 11. DATA TRANSFERS

 This DPA shall remain in effect as long as either party carries out Personal Data processing operations on the Personal Data uploaded or otherwise provided by the other party pursuant to and in accordance with the Partner Agreement.

-Each Party shall defend, indemnify, and hold harmless the other and its subsidiaries, affiliates, and its respective officers, directors, employees, and agents from and against all losses, damages, liabilities, deficiencies, actions, judgments, interest, awards, penalties, fines, costs, or expenses of whatever kind, including reasonable attorneys' fees, the cost of enforcing any right to indemnification hereunder, and the cost of pursuing any insurance providers, arising out of or resulting from any third-party claim against the other arising out of or resulting from the breaching party’s failure to comply with any of its obligations under this DPA or the applicable laws, regulations, or principles contained in the GDPR.
+Each Party shall defend, indemnify, and hold harmless the other and its subsidiaries, affiliates, and its respective officers, directors, employees, and agents from and against all losses, damages, liabilities, deficiencies, actions, judgments, interest, awards, penalties, fines, costs, or expenses of whatever kind, including reasonable attorneys' fees, the cost of enforcing any right to indemnification hereunder, and the cost of pursuing any insurance providers, arising out of or resulting from any third-party claim against the other arising out of or resulting from the breaching party’s failure to comply with any of its obligations under this DPA or the applicable laws, regulations, or principles contained in European Data Protection Laws.
 Each Party’s liability shall be subject to the limitation of liability in the applicable Partner Agreement.

-ANNEX B - DESCRIPTION OF THE TRANSFER
+ANNEX A - DESCRIPTION OF THE TRANSFER

 1. Categories of data subjects.
 The personal data transferred concerns the following categories of data subjects, Depending on the agreement between the data importer and data exporter:

 HubSpot members; Potential and actual customers and employees of the data exporter; Sales and marketing leads of the data exporter; and Third parties that have, or may have, a commercial relationship with the data exporter (e.g. advertisers, customers, corporate subscribers, contractors and product users).

 The data transferred is the personal data provided by the data exporter to the data importer in connection with the Partner Agreement.
 Such personal data may include first name, last name, email address, contact information, education and work history and other information provided in HubSpot member profiles, resumes, CRM data concerning sales leads and customer lists, any notes provided by the data exporter regarding the foregoing and other activities of HubSpot members taken on the HubSpot platform.